 Approved July 2004

 The CRIV Sheet is the official newsletter of the Committee on Relations with Information Vendors (CRIV) of the American Association of Law Libraries.
-It is published three times a year, in November, February and May, as an insert to AALL Spectrum.
+It is published three times a year (Nov., Feb., and May) and available online.
 Its primary aims are to provide general information on vendor/library relations and to foster a constructive dialogue between the legal publishing/legal information industry and the law library community.

 To that end, The CRIV Sheet serves as a vehicle for the communication of information regarding the practices of the legal publishing industry and legal information vendors; summaries of complaints filed about such publishers and vendors; highlights of CRIV business; and general articles relating to the publication, sale, and purchase of legal information in all formats.
 Articles are accepted from both librarians and representatives of the legal information industry.